ritahitching/teampsd_hitching_sandbox/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 a.
 At the top left is the *MTL* logo.
 That’s on each page, and it works as a Home button (just like the button next to it).

 b.
-Scaning across that row you see your Team name followed by five navigation icons: Home, Play, Chat, Help, and Logoff.
+Scanning across that row you see your Team name followed by five navigation icons: Home, Play, Chat, Help, and Logoff.
 These are pretty self-explanatory, but I would highlight the Logoff button.
 It's always best to log off when you’re finished with a session.
 Then at the far right along the top is your name and picture (if you’ve uploaded it).

 c.
 Below that row is the *MTL* welcome text, and under that there are 3 section headings in blue bars: Session; Experiment Maintenance; and Team Data Menu Maintenance.
 Whenever you see blue bars like these with a white triangle on the right, that means those sections can be expanded and collapsed by clicking on the bar.